How to set up your contact center

 Every contact center needs phone numbers for both inbound and outbound calling.
 Inbound numbers allow your contacts to reach your contact center, while outbound numbers serve as Caller IDs for your agents.
 To ensure smooth communication, add or purchase the phone numbers your contact center needs for these purposes.

 Voiso enables you to buy phone numbers or add your own phone numbers for your contact center using the Numbers page.
-In the Voiso navigation bar, select Inbound > Inbound Numbers.
-If you already have numbers, you can access them in the My numbers page.
+To access it, in the Voiso navigation bar, select Inbound > Inbound Numbers.

 For more information about buying numbers, refer to How to enable outgoing calling.